mjordan/islandora_fetch_bags/README.md

 ### Using plugins

-A plugin is a simple PHP class file that modifies each Bag.
+Plugins provide a way to customize or alter Bags.
 To enable a plugin, add its name to the `[bag] plugins[]` section of your .ini file, like this:

 ```
 [bag]